gypsydave5/gypsydave5.github.io/_drafts/even-more-memoization-in-js.md

 ### The General Case

-Now let's put together a function that can memoize _any_ function - and as a bonus, we can also hide that nasty `_memo` property behing a closure:
+Now let's put together a function that can memoize _any_ function - and as a bonus, we can also hide that nasty `_memo` property behind a closure:

 ```javascript
 function memoize (fn) {